esoadamo/thesis/chapters/06 Solutions.md

 As for malware protection, Microsoft offers their Defender for both operating systems utilized by the family.
 On Windows, Defender is provided without cost and enabled by default.
 On Android, the Defender needs to be installed separately on every device, together with a valid Microsoft 365 subscription.
 As this subscription also comes with the newest version of the Microsoft Office suite, it makes the currently used and insecure Office 2010 obsolete, consequently remediating the security threat of opening a maliciously crafted document that exploits known vulnerabilities of the old software.

-If all of the passwords are saved inside Microsoft Edge, the breach of the Microsoft account could lead to a possible breach of all other accounts.
+As a password manager, the Microsoft Edge can be used.
+Though, if all of the passwords are saved inside Microsoft Edge, the breach of the Microsoft account could lead to a possible breach of all other accounts.
 For that matter, it is imperative to secure the Microsoft account itself.
 Here, the ability to use the Microsoft account in a passwordless manner can be fully utilized to protect this account and all accounts that the family will sign into using SSO at once.

 #### Privacy